Yakudo/EasyConsoleNG/README.md

 # EasyConsoleNG [![NuGet](https://img.shields.io/nuget/v/EasyConsoleNG.svg)](https://www.nuget.org/packages/EasyConsoleNG/)

 EasyConsoleNG is a loose rework of [EasyConsole](https://github.com/splttingatms/EasyConsole) - a library to make it easier for developers to build a simple forms handling for a .NET console application.
+The base functionality covers handling input of various data types (string/numbers/booleans/etc.) and creating navigable, multi-level menus.

 As of 2020 the original EasyConsole project is basically dead and not maintained any more.
 A fork was necessary to add new features and improve the library with modern-era .NET.